Saturday, October 5, 2019

 And when added to the 700,000 figure of deaths due to AIDS which has been cited since at least 2017 and onward without updating (a, b, c, d, e, f, g) then this would mean that as of 2023, the total deaths of Americans that have died so far due to or with HIV/AIDS is close to 800,000.
 (784,000, rounded)

-And among single means of transmission, male with male sexual relations have been primarily responsible for the deaths due to HIV/AIDS among the above, which is more than the previously cited figure of 700,000 people with HIV having died (as of 2017 since 1981) in the USA since the beginning of the epidemic.
+Among single means of transmission, male with male sexual relations have been primarily responsible for the deaths due to HIV/AIDS, which is more than the previously cited figure of 700,000 people with HIV having died (as of 2017 since 1981) in the USA since the beginning of the epidemic.

 For while the US death rate of those with HIV had fallen by nearly half from 2010 to 2017, (https://www.cdc.gov/nchhstp/newsroom/2020/hiv-related-death-rate.html) and continues a decline, and with more persons being virally suppressed, yet it remains that the predominate means of HIV transmission is that of male with male sexual relations, (https://www.cdc.gov/hiv/basics/statistics.html) despite decades of attempting to tame them into being "safe."